rsnyderaustin/Ecommerce-Data-Analysis/README.md

 ![E4BCBA3D-48A1-4A4C-B733-265CDFA7976F](https://github.com/rsnyderaustin/Ecommerce-Data-Analysis/assets/114520816/b6d665e0-8a97-42d0-96e3-5d8a4260c088)

-### What is the relationship between total order price and customer order reviews?

 ### What is the average time to close a deal for each of our sales representatives?
 ```
 WITH time_to_close AS (